-Bill de Blasio was born in 1961 and is currently serving as the Mayor of New York City.
-On September 20, 2019 Mayor de Blasio announced he is dropping out of the presidential race.

-Blasio was first elected Mayor in 2013 and reelected in 2017.
 A graduate of New York University and Columbia University, de Blasio worked in the 1994 reelection campaign of U.S. Representative Charles Rangel and as campaign manager of Hillary Clinton’s 2000 U.S. Senate bid. in the New York City Council, where he was elected in 2001.

-Second edition | Bill de Blasio was born in 1961 and is currently serving as the Mayor of New York City.
-On September 20, 2019 Mayor de Blasio announced he was dropping out of the presidential race.